ArunPrakashJ2001/MLP-for-bio-sequence-alignment-and-classification-/README.md

    3. Euclidean distance of the embedded 40-mers
    4. Embedded longest common substring

 Cosine similary of the embedded 40-mers turns out to be the best metric for class label with the least loss.
 However the disadvantage being, no string reconstruction is possible with a scalar as output.
 This is the disadvantage of using FastText as an embedding technique.
 A better approach is to encode the words to their corresponding numbers.
-For eg:
+For e.g.:
 #### "A" -> 1
 #### "C" -> 2
 #### "G" -> 3